How Much Sleep Do I Need?

 The hours of sleep we need on a daily basis varies depending on many factors, but mainly on our age and our current state of health.
 If we expect the sleep we do get to be beneficial, however, those hours of sleep must consist of quality sleep.
 If you are getting the suggested amount of sleep each night but still feel groggy or irritable or you cannot concentrate, there's a good chance you aren't getting enough deep sleep.

-When we were newborns, we needed the most aleep.
+When we were newborns, we needed the most sleep.
 This is why we spent the majority of our days somewhere in dreamland.

 Most newborns will sleep about 4 hours, then get up, or, rather, get us up, for a feeding, then they'll go right back to sleep for another few hours, then wake for a feeding, or to get changed, or to play...or to make us play with them.
 Then it's back to the old sleep grind.

-During a 24-hour period, newborns will generally spend somewhere between 14 and 16 hours sleeping...on average.
+During 24 hours, newborns generally spend between 14 and 16 hours sleeping...on average.

 It's not until an infant gets to be between 3 to 6 months old that he or she can make it through an entire night without waking, which means parents can begin "catching up" on THEIR sleep!

-Even though sleeping through the night, infants still spend a good part of their days asleep, sleeping between 10 - 14 hours.
+Even though sleeping through the night, infants still spend most of their days asleep, sleeping between 10 - 14 hours.

-Believe it or not, children and teen-agers really should be getting this amount of sleep as well.
+Believe it or not, children and teenagers should also be getting this amount of sleep.
 After taking into consideration a child's or teen's schooling and other activities, a solid 10 hours of sleep is sufficient for most.
-Interestingly, what has been perceived for years as laziness in teen-agers is turning out to be something more physiological.
+Interestingly, what has been perceived for years as laziness in teenagers is turning out to be something more physiological.
 Studies are showing that more sleep seems to be necessary because of all the growth and hormonal changes taking place in a teen's body.

 Adults need the least amount of sleep, and should feel lucky (as well as refreshed) if they can get around 8 or 8 ½ hours of sleep each night.
 In some cultures, people reduce the number of hours they sleep during the nighttime by an hour or so and make up the difference by taking a midday nap.
 Either way, the sum still equals around 8 hours for adults.